• Skip to primary navigation

 Pumpkins in the yard for making a pumpkin harvest torte.

-Pumpkin.
-It’s everywhere this time of year including your appetizer, entree, dessert and coffee.
-Americans are obsessed with it.
-Not just limited to canned pumpkin, grocery store aisles are filled with a variety of pumpkin flavored products.
+Pumpkin spice.
+We are obsessed with it.
+Grocery store aisles are filled with a variety of pumpkin flavored products from coffee to dessert.
 It brings to mind falling leaves, cool nights and the smell of warm spices wafting through the kitchen.
+I love this time of year.

 Slice of pumpkin cake.

-See those cookie bits on the edge of the cake?
-I greased my cake pans and then dusted them with finely crushed cookies instead of flour
+See those cookie bits on the edge of the cake above?
+I greased my cake pans and then dusted them with finely crushed cookies instead of flour.
+It adds flavor and crunch.

 Roasted baby sugar pumpkins.